Connie Carpenter-Phinney

 Connie Carpenter-Phinney (born February 26, 1957) is an American retired racing cyclist and speed skater who won four medals in World Cycling Championship competitions (both road and track cycling) in the late 1970s and early 1980s.
+She was a three-time overall winner of the Coors International Bicycle Classic.
 She also won the gold medal in the cycling road race at the 1984 Summer Olympics in Los Angeles, as well as twelve U.S. national championships.
 She remains the youngest American woman to compete at the Winter Olympics.

 Early career

 Before turning to cycling, Carpenter was a speed skater, one of many athletes who excelled in both sports.
 As a speed skater, she competed in the 1972 Winter Olympics, where she finished 7th in the 1500m.
 She was fourteen years old at the time, making her the youngest American female Winter Olympian.
 Carpenter-Phinney trained with Norwegian coach Finn Halvorsen as part of the US National speed skating team that competed in the 1972 Olympics.
 Other members of the team included Anne Henning and Sheila Young (Ochowicz).

 In 1976, she won the U.S. national overall outdoor title, but an injury prevented her from competing in the Olympics that year.
 After failing to make the Olympic team in 1976, Carpenter-Phinney began to focus on bicycle racing.

 Outside of skating, while a student at the University of California, Berkeley, her athletic career centered on rowing.
 She was a member of Cal's varsity for two seasons.
 In 1979, her varsity team finished second nationally, and in 1980 she reached the top of the American collegiate rowing world with a national championship in the varsity four.